jls-11/AD-LIBRARY/README.md

 ➡️ For the [gifs](gifs) we put together complete gif packages.
 You can simply use these.
 You only have to copy links and triggers into autodarts tools.
 ➡️ However, you can also create your own packages using the [template](gifs/template).

-###### ⚙️ I am open to further suggestions regarding the addition of gifs or entire packages, as well as sounds and suggestions for improvement.

 ## 📁 🎞️ GIF packages
 - [Spongebob](gifs/spongebob/spongebob.md)